 However it’s not right for everyone, so read on to decide if will work well for you!

 Disney Pop Century Review: What It Costs

 Walt Disney World resorts are split into three main categories: Value, Moderate, and Deluxe.

-Value resorts are the most affordable and the most basic in terms of amenities and Pop Century is arguably the most popular Disney Value resort.
+Value resorts are the most affordable and the most basic in terms of amenities.

 What you will pay for a Pop Century resort room varies greatly depending on what time of year you visit.